PINTO0309/PINTO_model_zoo/459_YOLOv9-Wholebody25/README.md

 ## 2. Annotation

   Halfway compromises are never acceptable.
 I added `2,611` annotations to the following `480x360` image.
+The trick to annotation is to not miss a single object and not compromise on a single pixel.
+The ultimate methodology is to `try your best.`

   ![image](https://github.com/user-attachments/assets/ca0b0b44-4280-49aa-b257-fca8429b3337)